ArEnSc/arensc.github.io/_posts/2020-05-18-Inheritance-is-bad-stop-using-it.md

 ```

-Where the distance between A and CBD are one, but the width or breadth of A is 3
+Here the distance between A and CBD is 1, but the width or breadth of A is 3 does that have an impact in change? if so whos perspective ? now lets cut into this a bit deeper.
+(Excercise left to the reader after completing the article)

 Since we are putting the graphical abstraction over OOP code we have a way to measure the change distance if we were to change functions or variables in A’s design.